IorekHan/AWS/AWS_CLI_V2/readme.md

 - IAM -> User -> select a user
 - Security Credential -> Create Access Key -> CLI

+- You can also do cmd lines in Cloud Shell

 # Login
 ```cmd